How To Transfer Google Photos To Another Account

 4. There would be three ways to grant access.
 You can either grant access to all the photos, only specific people, or photos older from a specific date.
 Make your choice and click “Next”.

 5. Review details and click on the “Send Invitation” button.
-You’ll have to log in again to authenticate it.
+You’ll have to log in from the other account to authenticate it.

-6. Afterward, access Google Photos from the secondary account, and from the top-left main menu click on “Invitation from (primary account name)”.
+6. Afterward, access Google Photos from the secondary account, and from the left main menu click on “Sharing” and then click on “(Account name) Photos” activity.

 7. Click on “Accept” on the next dialog and all the photos will now show up in the secondary account.

-8. Click on “See these photos along with your own” button at the top-right corner.
+8. Click on “Turn on auto save” button at the top-left corner.

 9. From the dialog, select “All photos” and then click on “Done”.